socketplane/docker-ovs/README.md

 ## Building Containers

-The build system for the containers now uses [BuildRoot](http://buildroot.uclibc.org/) To build the containers, first use the tarmaker

-    ./mkrootfs tarmaker-busybox
-    docker build -t socketplane/ovs-base

-Then to build a container
+To build a container

-    docker build -t socketplane/openvswitch:2.3.0 2.3.0
+    docker build -t socketplane/openvswitch:2.3 2.3

+Or to build all containers:

+    make build

 ## Updating containers